All the Wrong Clues for the Right Solution

-All the Wrong Clues for the Right Solution (鬼馬智多星 (Gui ma zhi duo xing)) is a 1981 Hong Kong comedy film directed and co-written by Tsui Hark.
-The film stars George Lam as Yoho, Karl Maka as Ah Capone and Teddy Robin Kwan as Inspector Robin.
-Yoho is a down on his luck detective who find himself in trouble with the ganger Ah Capone who is planning to cheat elderly millionaires out of their stocks.
+All the Wrong Clues for the Right Solution (鬼馬智多星) is a 1981 Hong Kong neo-noir crime comedy film directed and co-written by Tsui Hark, and starring George Lam, Teddy Robin (who also scored the film), and Karl Maka (who also co-wrote the story).
+A satire of detective fiction, the film follows a down-on-his-luck private investigator and a police detective, who team up to take down a gangster who is planning to cheat elderly millionaires out of their stocks.

 The film was Tsui's first commercial success and was the fourth highest grossing Hong Kong film of 1981.
-It was nominated for five Golden Horse Awards and won three (Best Director, Best Cinematography and Best Editing).
-The film was followed by a sequel in 1983 titled All the Wrong Spies directed by Teddy Robin Kwan.
+It was nominated for five Golden Horse Awards and won three, including for Best Director.